RobTillaart/I2C_LCD/README.md

 Arduino library for I2C_LCD  LCD displays.

-**Experimental, not stable with side effects use at own risk**
+**Warning: experimental with side effects, use at own risk**

+do not overfeed your display with too much data too fast as it may not be able to handle.
 During longer tests my 20x4 display garbled too often.
-Needs investigation.
+Under investigation.

 ## Description